Tenant Inflicted Property Damage In Massachusetts

 How should security deposits be handled for property damage in Massachusetts?

-Security deposits should cover damages beyond normal wear and tear.
-Landlords must give tenants an itemized list of deductions with receipts or proof of repair costs.
-Tenants should keep evidence of what the property looked like before moving out.
+The security fee should cover damage that isn’t caused by normal wear and tear.
+For renters, landlords need to show a detailed list of deductions along with papers or proof of repair costs.
+Tenants should keep records of how the house looked before they moved out.

 What can tenants do if they are unfairly charged for property damage?